jmk0/rome/cad/stl/ptfe_tube_y_junction/README.md

 A simple and nearly frictionless PTFE Tube Y-Junction

 ## Printing
 - the parts are already oriented correctly
 - print with 0.1mm layer height

 ## BOM
 - PTFE Tube
-- 3 x ptfe tube fittings
+- 3 x PTFE tube fittings

 ## IMPORTANT
-- use the provided jigs to cut the PTFE tubes to its correct size and shape
+- use the provided jigs to cut the PTFE tubes to their correct size and shape
-- chamfer all PTFE Tubes on the side where the filament enters, DO NOT chamfer them where the filament comes out
+- chamfer all PTFE Tubes on the filament entry side, DO NOT chamfer them on the filament exit side
 - do not try to push the PTFE tubes completely into the part, let the fittings do the rest